 GET TO KNOW DOUG...

 I was really fortunate to grow up on an airfield with my father who is a passionate recreational pilot.
-Although born into aviation as such from the day I started flying it was hard to keep me out of the aircraft and it’s safe to say aviation is “in the blood”.
+From the day I started flying it was hard to keep me out of the aircraft!
+It’s safe to say aviation is “in the blood”.

 Flying has provided me with so many amazing experiences and what I would consider achievements.
 Being appointed to work as a consultant for the Red Bull Air Race and travelling the world with some of the best aerobatic and airshows pilots was a very rewarding achievement.
 However, nothing compares to the satisfaction from teaching students how to fly and instructors how to teach, particularly helping them overcome their challenges.